NTD-Modelling-Consortium/oncho-amis-integration/README-fitting.md

 ### Running the near term projections

-- Make sure `wrappersimulationsmultipletimepoints.py` is located in `EPIONCHO-IBM/`

 | Python script                                               | Corresponding shell script    |
 |:------------------------------------------------------------|:------------------------------|
 | wrappersimulationsmultipletimepoints.py                     | runProj.sh                    |

+- Make sure `wrappersimulationsmultipletimepoints.py` is located in `EPIONCHO-IBM/`
+- Indexing for the array numbers of the projections starts from 1 and goes up to the total number of IUs (or batches if batch size is >1 IU in `multipletimepoints_projections_inputs.R`)